 The Criminal Justice Technology curriculum is designed to provide knowledge of criminal justice systems and operations.
 Study will focus on local, state, and federal law enforcement, judicial processes, corrections and security services.
 The criminal justice system’s role within society will be explored.
 Emphasis is on criminal justice systems, criminology, juvenile justice, criminal and constitutional law, investigative principles, ethics and community relations.
 Additional study may include issues and concepts of government, counseling communications, computers, and technology.
 Employment opportunities exist in a variety of local, state, and federal law enforcement, corrections, and security fields.
-Examples include police officer, deputy sheriff, county detention officer, state trooper, probation officer associate, probation parole office, correctional officer, and loss prevention specialist.
+Examples include police officer, deputy sheriff, county detention officer, state trooper, correctional officer, and loss prevention specialist.

 Associate in Applied Science Degree - Criminal Justice Technology

 Diploma - Criminal Justice Technology